david-cortes/stochQN/README.md

 * oLBFGS (see reference [4])
 * Variations of these by e.g. using gradient differences instead of Hessian-vector products or empirical Fisher matrix (see reference [1])

-Implementations are in C with a Python interface (R interface to come in the future).
+Implementations are in C with a Python interface (R interface to come in the future) and C++ wrapper (with RAII-classes).
 They are designed in a memory-conscious way so as to avoid unnecessary copying, and introduce parallelization when advantageous.

 ## Optimizers